 Seneca has upgraded more than 150 miles of dirt and gravel roads with limestone running surfaces and constructs all drilling pads with limestone erosion and sedimentation controls.
 We have seen positive in-stream impacts with aquatic diversity from these watershed enhancement strategies through buffered in-stream pH values during storm events.

-Seneca has worked with resource agencies in Pennsylvania and California to identify and cooperatively manage the protection of threatened and endangered species, as well as eradicating invasive plant species.
+Seneca has worked with resource agencies in Pennsylvania to identify and cooperatively manage the protection of threatened and endangered species, as well as eradicating invasive plant species.

 In 2014, our Upstream Segment formed its own water logistics company, Highland Field Services, LLC (“Highland”), to manage the sourcing, handling and recycling of fluids generated by and used in its Appalachian operations.
 Since then, Highland has invested over $65 million in water infrastructure in Pennsylvania, including storage and treatment facilities, on-pad tanks and containment vessels, injection wells, and a network of water distribution pipelines.
 The environmental, operational and economic goals and achievements of Highland include:

 For our gathering, pipeline, and storage and utility segments, environmental protection and conservation is a high priority throughout the planning, design, and construction and restoration of a pipeline and/or facility construction or maintenance project.
 We use modern construction and land restoration techniques and design our facilities to meet or exceed industry standards and environmental regulations.